 The concept of Disaster Recovery and Business Continuity involves ensuring that you can maintain and fulfill your critical business processes, including your IT systems, in the event of a disaster.

 Different businesses have different costs they will incur with major system failures.
 Some businesses may be able to withstand a day or two of system access interruption without significant impact while other operations may not be able to tolerate any interruption at all.
-The factors that drive this sensitivity include number of employees impacted, reliance of IT systems on actual revenue generation, rate of production (revenue, product, service, etc.) per employee per hour, etc.
+The factors that drive this sensitivity include the number of employees impacted, the reliance on IT systems on actual revenue generation, rate of production (revenue, product, service, etc.) per employee per hour, etc.

 When you have a Disaster Recovery and Business Continuity Plan that is well tested and well-executed, you will save a tremendous amount of money when that disaster event occurs.